infectious-disease - NY Requirements Blog

 Even though the flu isn’t new and is even fairly common around this time of the year, something strange is happening this season.
 For the past few years, people have been quarantining, social distancing and helping slow the spread of germs and viruses around the world.
 However, as national mandates slow down and people start to return to their normal lives, people are starting to come down with the flu and the coronavirus, and in some cases – maybe both at the same time?

 As more cases have come forward recently, it does seem that you can have the flu and the coronavirus simultaneously.
 In fact, there have been some, but very rare, cases where an individual has tested positive for COVID-19 and then tested positive for influenza within days of each other.
-Although they are similar and can have similar symptoms, they are different and humans are able to catch a strain of each, some
+Although they are similar and can have similar symptoms, they are different and humans are able to catch a strain of each, sometimes even days or maybe hours apart.

 Posted by Emily Pazel